Warnings are in effect for potentially ‘catastrophic’ flash flooding across southeastern New York - KESQ

 “Move to higher ground now!
 This is an extremely dangerous and life-threatening situation.
 Do not attempt to travel unless you are fleeing an area subject to flooding or under an evacuation order,” the service warned Sunday evening.

+Meanwhile, a system of heavy rain and thunderstorms was also making its way east and expected to reach the New York City metro area Sunday night, the weather service said, stressing the potential of “torrential downpours.”

-A flood watch is also in effect across New York City until 6 a.m.
+A flood watch is in effect citywide until 6 a.m.
 Monday morning, the city said on its website, adding that areas that were low-lying, had poor drainage or are close to creeks, streams or rivers are particularly at risk for flash flooding.
 An “excessive rainfall event” is expected to begin around 7 p.m.
 Sunday, the city said.

-The heavy rain coming in Sunday night and Monday “may cause rapid, life-threatening flooding to basements,” the city’s emergency notification officials said on Twitter.
+The heavy rain coming in Sunday “may cause rapid, life-threatening flooding to basements,” the city’s emergency notification officials said on Twitter.
 “Prepare now to move to higher ground if needed.
 If you must travel, exercise caution and avoid flooded roadways.”

 In nearby Rockland County, New York State Police said “numerous roadways consisting of State Route 9W and Palisades Interstate Parkway are experiencing heavy flooding and washouts.
 The Palisades NB is closed from exit 14 to Long Mountain Traffic circle.
 Avoid The Area!!!”